Explore Alcaicería: Historic Market of Granada for Moorish Crafts

 The intricate architecture and Arab-inspired designs give the market an authentic feel, making it a perfect place to explore while soaking up the city’s rich history.

-Shopping Tips>Shopping Tips for Alcaicería Visitors
+Shopping Tips for Alcaicería Visitors

 Shopping at the Alcaicería Granada is a unique experience, but navigating the market can feel overwhelming.
 Here are some tips to make the most of your visit: